We’re incredibly proud to have completed 9 years of fundraising for The Not Forgotten

-Comedian Roy Walker will be back in front of crowds for 10th year of Saturday Night at the Grand
+Thousands raised at charity show hosted by comedian Roy Walker as 10th Saturday Night at the Grand announced

 and live on Freeview channel 276